-Though the Florida statute of limitations remains intact, the state’s cap on hospital malpractice awards for noneconomic damages (such as pain and suffering) was ruled unconstitutional in 2017 by Florida’s Supreme Court.
+Though the state’s statute of limitations remains intact, Florida’s cap on hospital malpractice awards for noneconomic damages (such as pain and suffering) was ruled unconstitutional in 2017 by Florida’s Supreme Court.
 The court stated that such a cap arbitrarily reduced damage awards “for plaintiffs who suffer the most drastic injuries.”

 If the hospital does not want to settle, you have 60 days or the remainder of the statute of limitations (whichever is longer) to sue.
 It is possible to extend this period another 90 days if you need more time to find a medical expert, but you cannot extend the statute of limitations if it has already expired.

 As you can see, Florida’s hospital malpractice laws are intricate and complicated.
-This is why you need Staples, Ellis + Associates by your side.
+This is why you need the experienced attorneys at Staples, Ellis + Associates by your side.
 We are responsive and empathic and make sure that every procedural detail is followed while you take the time to recover from your injuries.

 Determining Damages Before We Ask for a Settlement